 - How do I find out if a class is full?

 - Class availability is shown online in the registration system.
 You can also call the registration office at (314) 984-9000, between 8:00am and 5:00pm Monday through Friday, and talk with a member of our registration staff.
-You may also e-mail firstname.lastname@example.org, or use our on-line form.
+You may also e-mail firstname.lastname@example.org.

 - When will these courses be offered again?